Drone Mapping Training Course for Coastal Management and Seagrass Conservation

 Module Materials:

-Open training course for drone mapping: (4/5) Create drone mapping task using DJI GS Pro
+(4/5) Create drone mapping task using DJI GS Pro

 Module Materials: